marcom/PlotRNA.jl/README.md

-There is also an experimental `PlotRNA.plot_structure_makie` which looks a bit nicer but currently has a rather large time to first plot (about 30 seconds).
+There is also an experimental `PlotRNA.plot_structure_makie` which looks a bit nicer but currently has a rather large time to first plot (on julia-1.9: about 10 seconds for `using CairoMakie, PlotRNA` and 10 seconds for `PlotRNA.plot_structure_makie("(((...)))")`).
 Subsequent plots are very fast though.
 To use this function, you must load CairoMakie before PlotRNA.
 Code using CairoMakie is only loaded optionally with Requires.jl, as otherwise PlotRNA's package load time is a lot higher.

 ```julia
 using CairoMakie, PlotRNA